top of page

 PRIORITIZE

-What do you need in this moment, based on what is actually happening?
-How can you get your needs met?
+What do you need or want in this moment, based on what is actually happening?
+How can you get these needs or wants met?
 Do you need something from yourself, or do you need help from others?
 Parts of you may have something to say about asking for help, but remember, those are just parts, not your complete SELF.

 Remember to include yourself as a priority.
 This is not the same as being selfish or egocentric.
-Think of instructions on a commercial flight; placing the mask on yourself before helping others better insures your ability to help rather than becoming a additional burden.
-Consider how much you have in your tank.
+Think of instructions on a commercial flight; placing the mask on yourself before helping others better insures your ability to help rather than becoming an additional burden.
+Consider how much charge you have in your battery.
 Do you have capacity or energy to take this on?
 At what cost?
+Overextending, or offering more than you can isn't altruistic, it's more likely to leave you drained or develop resentment, frustrations, exhaustion, etc.

 PRACTICE

 Now, just start.
-Planning can be helpful, but it can also leave us stuck on the outside of an experience.
+Planning can be helpful, but in excess or perpetuity, it can leave us stuck on the outside of an experience.
 You've already planned when organizing your priorities.
 Trust your plan, and allow for a rhythm (moving with and through what is happening, rather than being stuck by rigidity).
 Even a GPS is useless if it doesn't meet you where you are.
 You may have a destination, but your present objective is the first next step.

 Engage with self-compassion and realistic expectations.
+Practice can be messy, especially at first, but that's how we gain information about what's working and what isn't.
 Perfection is NOT one of the 4 Ps.
 Patience, however, can be considered one of the silent but crucial Ps; patience with self and with others.
 Understanding what we can and cannot control allows us to shift focus, empower ourselves, and give grace when we don't always get it just "right."